EoinFitz03/SOCproject/index.md

 Then simply for the for the sad face and the happy face it was a sake of cutting the shock mouth in half so for the sad face what I did was using this code.
+This code is checking if a pixel is inside a circular area to create the bottom half of a shocked mouth expression.
+It uses the formula for a circle to determine if the pixel is defined by its row and column lies within a circle with a radius of 40 and centered at 300, 320.
+If the pixel is in the upper half of the circle where row <= 300.

 ![image](https://github.com/user-attachments/assets/4385068a-e967-49f5-85e8-f39287ffc40c)